christian-pustianu/Boids-Simulation/readme.md

 Simulation of natural schooling behaviour in fish.
 Programmed in C++ with OpenGL, GLFW, and various other libraries (described in `third_party.md`).
 All `.obj` models were created by me in Blender.

+A demo of this simulation can be found [here](https://youtu.be/mlxYGclOZXI).

 # User Manual

 ## Building on Linux (command line)